[Solved]: Font Awesome icons not showing on my website

 An installation of Font Awesome via CDN will look something like the below:

-Just like in the case of manual installation, confirm that you can open the Font Awesome CSS file without showing a 404 error.
+Just like in the case of manual/self-hosted installation, confirm that you can open the Font Awesome CSS file without showing a 404 error.
 Also, make sure that the file is loaded within the "href" attribute of the <link> tag and not within "src" and that rel="stylesheet" is not missing.

 Fix for Font Awesome kit installation